GoldenHammerSoftware/GHPlatform/README.md

 ## GHPlatformServices

 A central handle for the platform-specific implementation of interfaces that require platform code.
 GHWin32PlatformServices will give you platform-independent interfaces that are implemented with specific win32 code.
+Having a central object for each platform gives us a place to do stuff like initialize the correct GHOutputPipe implementation for GHDebugMessage.

+There should be exactly one instance of GHPlatformServices in existence.

 ## Debug output